 But with a missing arm and no custom protective gear that could mitigate health hazards in the field, Hull was restricted in his abilities.

-The development has been acclaimed by the department Monday, Columbus Fire Department held a ceremony for LION and NAFECO and presented representatives with two plaques praising them for "creating a bright future for [their] colleague."
+The development has been acclaimed by the department -- Monday, the Columbus Fire Department held a ceremony for LION and NAFECO and presented representatives with two plaques praising them for "creating a bright future for (their) colleague."

 John Weaver, a region sales manager at LION, and Johnson said working on Hull's turnout coat was one of those moments that made their job worth while.